How much is your case worth?Get a free case evaluation

 Main Causes of Rental Car Accidents

-The increase in the number of rented vehicles in California has grown immensely over the last decade.
-This inevitably leads to a growth in traffic accidents related to rental cars.
+The increase in the number of rented vehicles has grown immensely over the last decade, which inevitably leads to a growth in traffic accidents related to rental cars.

-There are a few causes of these accidents:
+There are a few main causes of these accidents:

 - Not making sure the rental car is in a good condition.